 Please call us (919-544-3313) or check our facebook page before you come.
 Sometimes we have to close or change our hours due to rain or lack of ripe fruit.

 Our grapes are grown using only natural materials.
-We will seek organic certification for our grapes after a transition period.
+We will seek organic certification for our grapes in 2020.

 How to pick ripe muscadines: